Dell XPS 13 Black Friday Deal 2021: Cheapest Price Today | Digital Trends

 - Speedy performance

-Right now, you can grab the newest model of the Dell XPS 13 Laptop for $730 with free shipping — which is $320 off the normal price!
-That’s an awesome deal for a 13.3-inch Windows 11 laptop featuring an 11th-generation Intel Core i5 processor and 8GB of LPDDR4 RAM.
-You can check out that fantastic deal below or keep reading for more info on the XPS 13 laptop!
+Right now, you can grab the latest model of the Dell XPS 13 laptop for $650 with free shipping — which is $300 off the normal price!

 The full specifications include an 11th-gen Intel Core i5 quad-core processor capable of clock speeds up to 4.2GHz.
 It also has 8GB of LPDDR4 RAM at 4267MHz, a 256GB PCIe NVMe M.2 solid-state drive, and Intel Iris Xe graphics.
 The 13.3-inch FHD display runs at a native resolution of 1920 x 1080 and has ultra-thin InfinityEdge bezels.
 You also get Killer Wi-Fi 6 AX1650 (2×2), Bluetooth 5.1 wireless connectivity, and the CNC machined aluminum chassis, and all of it feels great thanks to its lightweight design.